andrewliebchen/a12n/index.md

 # Liebchen is German for "sweetheart"

 I’m a professional designer and amateur developer.
-During the day, I make beautiful and useful digital experiences for people at [Persista](https://persista.com).
-Previously, I've designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com), to make hedge fund due diligence better.
+Most recently, I make beautiful and useful digital experiences for people at [Persista](https://persista.com).
+Before that, I designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com), to make hedge fund due diligence better.

 At night I ride my bike, hang out with my cats, make dinner for my wife, and build silly things for the internet.
 I've studied architecture at [RISD](http://risd.edu).
 I live in Mountain View and work in San Francisco.